maxaalexeeva/maxaalexeeva.github.io/index.markdown

 I am a PhD candidate in Linguistics with a focus on Natural Language Processing.
 For the past few years, I have served as a Graduate Researcher in the [Computational Language Understanding Lab](https://clulab.org/) (the Department of Computer Science and iSchool, University of Arizona) working primarily on rule-based information extraction and providing technical support and analysis for various projects funded through DARPA ASKE, World Modelers, and Habitus programs.

-**Research interests:** information extraction, rule-based approaches, natural language generation as a way to augment rule-based approaches, extraction of subjective views from scientific publications
+**Research interests:** LLM- and rule-based information extraction, automatic extraction of subjective views from text, data annotation